mlswg/mls-protocol/draft-barnes-mls-protocol.md

   * Nonce: A random nonce N of the size required by the algorithm
   * Additional Authenticated Data: The empty octet string
   * Plaintext: The secret value, without any further formatting
-* Encode the TreeNode with the following values:
+* Encode the ECIESCiphertext with the following values:
   * ephemeral\_key: The ephemeral public key x\*G
   * nonce: The random nonce N
   * ciphertext: The AEAD output